The Witcher 2: Assassins of Kings: Critical reception

 The Witcher 2: Assassins of Kings received "generally favorable" reviews.
 It has won over 50 awards for best graphics, best adaptation or use of a license, best story, best PC game, best RPG, and Game of the Year.
 During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated The Witcher 2 for "Role-Playing/Massively Multiplayer Game of the Year".

 Critics praised combat mechanics, customization, graphics, environments, immersion, and storytelling.
 PC Gamer felt that combat mechanics and the game's ending were the weaker points of the game.
-1UP's Tom Chick gave the game a glowing 'A' rating and cited its "rich graphics that don't have to be flashy, complex challenging combat, and superlative low-fantasy writing".
+1UPs Tom Chick gave the game a glowing 'A' rating and cited its "rich graphics that don't have to be flashy, complex challenging combat, and superlative low-fantasy writing".
 The game garnered some perfect scores, with GamePro saying that "The Witcher 2 embodies everything that's good about PC development, and everything that makes it, in my mind, the best platform out there."
 Game Informer gave the game a "platinum score" and mentioned that "the brilliant dark fantasy adventure is just as good on console" as it was on PC.

 A source of contention about the game is the difficulty of the combat, especially during the game's first hours.
 Some sources such as Eurogamer have praised the difficulty of the prologue, explaining "[the game] treats you not as a player ... but as an adult, free to make your own mistakes and suffer a plot in which not everyone gets what they deserve".

 The game was criticized for what Rock, Paper, Shotgun characterized as gratuitous nudity, especially in the topless scene of the character Maria Louisa La Valette, who is said to show "brazen breasts" while being threatened with torture, her breasts sexualizing a scene that should be gravely serious.
 Other critics felt the scene was simply being realistic, in that a woman in the real world who is about to be tortured would probably have bare breasts.

 In June 2014, the game garnered mainstream media coverage when United States President Barack Obama mentioned the video game in his speech in Poland.
 He said:

 The last time I was here, [Polish Prime Minister] Donald [Tusk] gave me a gift, the video game developed here in Poland that's won fans the world over, The Witcher.
 I confess, I'm not very good at video games, but I've been told that it is a great example of Poland's place in the new global economy.
 And it's a tribute to the talents and work ethic of the Polish people as well as the wise stewardship of Polish leaders like Prime Minister Tusk.